-Alternative 5 would limit the duration of the regional management program.
-None of the proposed options would be expected to affect the expected economic effects of regional management.
+Preferred Alternative 5 would limit the duration of the regional management program.
+Neither Preferred Option 5b nor Options 5a, 5c, or 5d would be expected to affect the expected economic effects of regional management.
 Although there are economic benefits of management stability (stability allows fishermen and businesses greater opportunity to plan their activities and maximize their benefits), none of the options would limit the ability of the Council to rescind or extend regional management authority beyond the specified period of the options.
 In actual practice, the only period of management stability that might occur (i.e., unchanged regional management authority) may be the period of time required to develop and implement a new plan amendment to change the appropriate authorities.
-This would be expected to take approximately two to three years, or less if interim regulation is justified.
+This would be expected to take between one to three years, or less if interim regulation is justified.
 The only certain effect of the adoption of any sunset option, compared to Alternative 1, would be a requirement for Council action, with associated costs, to terminate the sunset.
 These costs would be expected to be minor, however, because management of the recreational harvest of red snapper would be expected to continue to be a routine topic of Council discussion and deliberation under regional management.